Los Alamos National Laboratory Plasma Physics Postdoc in Los Alamos, New Mexico

 Minimum Job Requirements:

-A doctoral degree in physics, engineering, astrophysics, applied mathematics or a closely related field completed within the last five years or soon to be completed
+A doctoral degree in plasma physics, or a related field completed within the last five years or soon to be completed

 Excellent written and oral communication skills